amritansh005/Certificate-from-WorldQuant-University/README.md

 Check my badge:https://www.credly.com/badges/01e86b96-8bbc-4ccd-9a87-cf6d0b7b536a/public_url

-I have completed eight end-to-end, applied data science projects.
-In each project, I accessed data from files, SQL and NoSQL databases and APIs.
-I learnt ability to explore and clean data, create functions and ETL pipelines to prepare training sets.
-I have built machine learning models for supervised and unsupervised learning tasks, and have created visualizations to explain data characteristics and model predictions for non-technical audiences.

 List of projects is as follows:

 1. HOUSING IN MEXICO: Learners use a dataset of 21,000 properties to determine if real estate prices are influenced more by property size or location.
 They import and clean data from a CSV file, build data visualizations, and examine the relationship between two variables using correlation.